TechAtikiN/the-go-brewery/5-concurrency-patterns-in-go/README.md

 1. You click on a video to play, and the video starts buffering...
 2. While the video is buffering, the entire UI freezes
 3. You cannot scroll, pause, see comments, or interact in any way
-4. Only after the video finishes loading does the app let you interact again (Boy, that would be frustrating!)
+4. Only after the video finishes loading, does the app let you interact again (Boy, that would be frustrating!)

 So if we are on the same boat, it's a good time to learn about **concurrency** and how it can help us build **better**, **responsive** and **fast** applications.